 There are many instances where you would be financially worse off on a novated lease compared to an outright purchase.

-Jane works in Business Development for a New South Wales (NSW) based company.
+Jane works as a Sales Representative for a New South Wales (NSW) based company.

 - Drives 15,000 km per annum

 - Earns $100,000 gross income per annum

 - Procure a Tesla Model 3 RWD ($63,900 MSRP) through a novated lease and a salary packaging arrangement through her employer.

 We have compared the costs of procuring the Model 3 through various finance arrangements over three years below.
 Note the total costs also reflect the potential tax benefits of each respective option.

 The FBT exempt novated lease provides the best financial return for Jane.
 After three years, she will be $12,166 better off compared to an outright purchase.
 The exclusion of FBT substantially improves the affordability of an electric car under a novated lease.